Mayoral elections in Hartford, Connecticut: 1981

 The 1981 Hartford mayoral election was held on November 3, 1981.
-It saw Thirman L. Milner win election.
+It saw Thirman Milner win election.
 The election made Milner the first popularly elected black mayor of a city in New England.
 Black people made up one-third of the city's population at the time.
 Milner defeated five-term incumbent mayor George A. Athanson in the Democratic primary.